 Pre and Post Natal Massage

-Especially designed for the comfort and well-being of mothers during the childbearing years, women will now have access to pre- and post- natal massage.
+Specially designed for the comfort and well-being of mothers during the childbearing years, women will now have access to pre- and post- natal massage.

 During pregnancy and following the birth of a child the mother's body needs special care.
-Massage therapy can help mothers adjust to the changes that occur during pregnancy and relieve some of the discomfort they may experience, such as low back pain and edema.
+Massage therapy can help mothers adjust to the changes that occur during pregnancy and relieve some of the discomforts they may experience, such as low back pain and edema.

 The relaxing effects of massage therapy are very useful in preparation for labor and delivery, and following birth bodywork to restore the pelvis to its proper alignment and ease the shoulder tension is highly recommended.

 Doctors, nurses, patients, family members and friends can schedule an appointment for an inpatient to receive a massage.
 The patient’s doctor needs to approve the request before the patient can be seen by a massage therapist.
-The Teal Center staff will facilitate that approval promptly in order to insure the patient receives a safe, authorized massage as soon as possible.
+The Teal Center staff will facilitate that approval promptly in order to ensure the patient receives a safe, authorized massage as soon as possible.
 There is always some degree of touch that can be provided regardless of the condition of the patient.
 A therapist will be happy to visit any hospital room to provide appropriately adapted massage therapy.
-Inpatient massage is a self pay service and is available when a credentialed therapist is not booked with patients in the suite.
+Inpatient massage is a self-pay service and is available when a credentialed therapist is not booked with patients in the suite.

 For more information about massage services and in-room services at Virginia Hospital Center, please visit The Teal Center's website (the Hospital's location).